openshift/assisted-installer/README.md

 The node will start with the new CoreOS image and ignition, and will contact the machine-config-server running on the bootstrap node in order to complete the installation.

 # Known changes to be done:
- - Patch etcd back to it's original configuration, need to check if patch is required for OCP 4.5.0.
  - Create a machine CR for the bootstrap node in order to approve the CSR for this node.
  - Optimize install time by storing the CoreOS image on the live CD rather than downloading it from the internet.
  - Use the relevant CoreOS image for the OCP release.